jimihunter/valtech-test/README.md

 both command should return the node and npm version installed
 3. git clone project-github-url && cd into project root <dir>
 4. run the command "node nightwatch -e chrome"
+Note: This test was based on the assumption that the screen resolution is : 1920 * 1080